-• Alicia M. Simpson, 412.396.2560, simpsona8@duq.edu, 339 Duquesne Union
+Alicia M. Simpson, 412.396.2560, simpsona8@duq.edu, 339 Duquesne Union

-Deputy Title IX and Sexual Misconduct Prevent and Response Coordinators:
+DEPUTY TITLE IX AND SEXUAL MISCONDUCT PREVENT AND RESPONSE COORDINATORS:

-- Sherene Brantley (Athletics) 412.396.5243 Business Hours - Jefferson Dedrick (Human Resources) 412.396.5103 Business Hours - Anne Mullarkey Sawa (Student Conduct) 412.396.6642 Business Hours - Kate Deluca (Nursing) 412.396.6551 Business Hours - Tiana Brophy (Disability Services) 412.396.6658 Business Hours - Quincy Stephenson (The Center for Excellence in Diversity and Student Inclusion) 412.396.1117 Business Hours
+Sherene Brantley (Athletics) 412.396.5243 - Business Hours

+Lindsay Seal (Human Resources) 412.396.5103 - Business Hours

+Anne Mullarkey Sawa (Student Conduct) 412.396.6642 - Business Hours

+Kate Deluca (Nursing) 412.396.6551 - Business Hours

+Tiana Brophy (Disability Services) 412.396.6658 - Business Hours

+Quincy Stephenson (The Center for Excellence in Diversity and Student Inclusion) 412.396.1117 - Business Hours

+Any person may also make an anonymous report of sex discrimination, including sexual harassment, to the Title IX Coordinator using the Anonymous Reporting Form on the University's Title IX webpages.

-For more information concerning this prohibition, resources, and reporting options, see the University's Title IX website, as well as TAPs No. 31 and 61.
+For more information concerning this prohibition, resources, and reporting options, see the University's Title IX website, as well as TAPs No. 31 and No. 61.

-- 25. Use of ID: Students are required to have a valid Duquesne University identification card (ID) at all times while on campus.
+- 25. Smoking: Students are expected to comply with TAP 25, "Smoking". - 26.
+Use of ID: Students are required to have a valid Duquesne University identification card (ID) at all times while on campus.
 The ID card is non-transferrable.
-If a University official requests to see a student's ID, the student must comply with that request. - 26.
-Use of University Funds and Solicitation of Funds Using University Name: Any student or group of students who receives University funding or which uses the University name in the solicitation of funds or the generation of revenue must keep such funds on deposit with the University and make use of the normal University disbursement process in the expenditure of these funds. - 27.
-Use of University Name: No student or student organization shall use the University's name without written authorization of the University.
+If a University official requests to see a student's ID, the student must comply with that request. - 27.
+Use of University Funds and Solicitation of Funds Using University Name: Any student or group of students who receives University funding or which uses the University name in the solicitation of funds or the generation of revenue must keep such funds on deposit with the University and make use of the normal University disbursement process in the expenditure of these funds. - 28.
+Use of University Name: No student or student organization shall use the University's name without prior written authorization of the University.
 University approval or disapproval of any political or social issue shall not be stated or implied by a student or student organization.